 The last steps were to add the top and drawer face.
 For this, we cut a drawer face and glued it onto the drawer front.

-The top was made with four boards connected with pocket holes and glued onto the box.
+The top of this end table was made with four boards connected with pocket holes and glued onto the box.

 We finalized the build with stain, poly and a glam knob.